Vince-0/AI-Voice-Connector/README.md

 Pay attention to the firewall section because having an open SIP port on the Internet is a very bad idea.

+Allow your client IP and block all others to port 5060

+`iptables -A INPUT -s [IP-GOES-HERE] -j ACCEPT`

+`iptables -A INPUT -p udp --destination-port 5060 -j DROP`

 ### 2.Download